To circumcise or not to circumcise: that is the question.

 Ultimately, if we take a step back from the cultural debate over circumcision and pay attention to the natural design of the male sexual system, the foreskin is clearly not an extra, disposable part.

-In the absence of religious demand or the rare medical need for circumcision (very rarely, the foreskin is too tight and creates painful erection, in which case it may be loosened but not removed all together), there is no widespread need for male circumcision, in our opinion.
+In the absence of religious demand or the rare medical need for circumcision (very rarely, the foreskin is too tight and creates a painful erection, in which case it may be loosened but not removed altogether), there is no widespread need for male circumcision, in our opinion.

 It's time we end the standardization of a medical procedure on infant boys that creates lifelong consequences in the most intimate realm of a man's life.
-It is time we, as a culture, celebrate the importance of sexual pleasure and respect the natural beauty and function of both the male and female sexual system.
+It's time that we, as a culture, celebrate the importance of sexual pleasure and respect the natural beauty and function of both the male and female sexual system.

 Until then, we can all learn to experience more pleasure in our bodies, just as they are.

 Ready to experience your full erotic potential?
 Visit PleasureMechanics and sign up for our newsletter for a free weekly dose of sex advice and erotic inspiration.
-When you are ready to master new erotic skills, check out our Erotic Mastery Online Courses and use code YOURTANGO for 20% off the course of your choice!
+When you are ready to master new erotic skills, check out our Erotic Mastery Online Courses.